Apostolic Nunciature to Nauru

 The Apostolic Nunciature to Nauru is an ecclesiastical office of the Catholic Church in Nauru.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Wellington, New Zealand.
+The title Apostolic Nuncio to Nauru is held by the prelate appointed Apostolic Nuncio to New Zealand; he resides in Wellington, New Zealand.

 Pope John Paul II established the Nunciature to Nauru on 15 May 1992.